antonioscardace/NetWatch/README.md

 So that the repository is successfully cloned and the project runs, there are a few prerequisites:

-* A stable internet connection.
-* A certain amount of RAM and CPU is required.
 * Any set of valid credentials or tokens (e.g. for Telegram) to send notifications.
 * Need to download and install [Docker](https://docs.docker.com/get-docker/).